 There are different types of amyloidosis, including:

 Primary (systemic AL) amyloidosis.
-This occurs without a known cause, but It has been seen in people with a blood cancer called multiple myeloma.
+This occurs without a known cause, but it has been seen in people with a blood cancer called multiple myeloma.
 This is the most common type of amyloidosis.
-Systemic means it affects the entire body.
+"Systemic" means it affects the entire body.
 The most commonly affected body parts are the kidney, heart, liver, intestines, and certain nerves.
 AL stands for "amyloid light chains," which is the type of protein responsible for this type of amyloidosis.

 Secondary (systemic AA) amyloidosis.
 This is the result of another chronic inflammatory disease, such as lupus, rheumatoid arthritis, tuberculosis, inflammatory bowel disease (Crohn's disease and ulcerative colitis), and certain cancers.
 It most commonly affects the spleen, kidneys, liver, adrenal gland, and lymph nodes.
 AA means the amyloid type A protein causes this type of amyloidosis.

 Dialysis-related amyloidosis (DRA).
-This is more common in older adults and people who have been on dialysis for more than five years.
+This is more common in older adults and people who have been on dialysis for more than 5 years.
 This form of amyloidosis is caused by deposits of beta-2 microglobulin that build up in the blood.
 Deposits can occur in many different tissues, but most commonly affects bones, joints, and tendons.

 Familial, or hereditary, amyloidosis (AF).
 This is a rare form that is passed down through families.
 It is caused by an abnormal amyloid transthyretin (TTR) protein, which is made in the liver.
 This protein is responsible for the most common forms of hereditary amyloidosis.